viggo-gascou/EuroEval/README.md

 <a href="https://github.com/peregilk"><img src="https://avatars.githubusercontent.com/u/9079808" width=50 alt="Contributor avatar for peregilk"/></a>
 <a href="https://github.com/Rijgersberg"><img src="https://avatars.githubusercontent.com/u/8604946" width=50 alt="Contributor avatar for Rijgersberg"/></a>

+### Contribute to EuroEval

+We welcome contributions to EuroEval!
+Whether you're fixing bugs, adding features, or contributing new datasets, your help makes this project better for everyone.

+- **General contributions**: Check out our [contribution guidelines](CONTRIBUTING.md) for information on how to get started.

+- **Adding datasets**: If you're interested in adding a new dataset to EuroEval, we have a [dedicated guide](docs/contribute/dataset.md) with step-by-step instructions.

 ### Special Thanks
 - Thanks to [Google](https://google.com/) for sponsoring Gemini credits as part of their [Google Cloud for Researchers Program](https://cloud.google.com/edu/researchers).